 - Decrease some common infections, including those of the respiratory tract, gut, and vaginal tract

-When you’re choosing a probiotic, it’s important to remember that strains are different—so you need to pick a strain that gives the benefit you want.
+When you’re choosing a probiotic, it’s important to remember that not all probiotics have the same effects.
+Microbes used as probiotics are identified by their genus, species and strain designation.
+Different strains of even the same species of probiotic may confer different health effects.
+So you need to pick a strain that has been studied and shown to give the benefit you want.
 Amount also matters, so be sure the product contains the level of probiotics needed for the desired health benefit.

 Will probiotics work for me?

-Like all strategies for promoting health, a specific probiotic strain might not work for everyone.
-Scientists think the factors that might influence whether a probiotic works for you could include your unique diet, the existing microbes in your digestive tract, and your unique physiology.
+Like all strategies for promoting health, many factors unique to you may influence what works for you and what doesn’t.
+That’s true for probiotics, too.
+Any specific probiotic strain might not work for everyone.
+Scientists think the factors that might influence whether a probiotic works for you could include your unique diet, the existing microbes in your digestive tract, what medications you may be taking, and your personal physiology.
 One strategy for figuring out whether a probiotic is right for you is to try a product for about a month.
-If you don’t see a benefit, then perhaps it’s not the right one for you.
+If you don’t see the benefit you are looking for, then perhaps it’s not the right one for you.
 Prebiotics and some fermented foods are alternative ways to address health through the gut.